- What Are PayPal Charity Scams?

 Your money is now in the hands of a scammer instead of a charity.
 Since the scammer has successfully targeted you, there’s a risk that you may be the victim of future scams regarding PayPal and fake charities.
 If you have given out any personal information, such as your address or phone number, the scammer now has access to that as well.
 Your other accounts may not be secure either.

-How to Identify PayPal Charity Scams
+Red Flags of PayPal Charity Scams

-Once you know what to look for, PayPal fake charities may be easy to spot.
+Scammers are always adapting their techniques to take advantage and cash in on the latest disaster or well-known cause.
+But once you know what to look for, PayPal fake charities may be easy to spot.
 These are the red flags to watch out for:

 - Messages with grammatical and spelling errors